Frequently Asked Questions

 What type of riding gear do I need to take a Total Control class?

 Protective riding gear is required during the range exercises.
-Protective gear includes; a riding jacket (or mesh jacket), riding pants (leather chaps or mesh pants are OK), gloves, boots that cover the ankle and a DOT approved helmet (full faced helmet is recommended but not required).
+Protective gear includes; a riding jacket (or mesh jacket), riding pants (leather chaps or mesh pants are OK), gloves, boots that cover the ankle and a DOT-approved helmet (full faced helmet is recommended but not required).
 Jeans and fingerless gloves are not allowed, but Kevlar jeans will be accepted.
-DOT race compound tires are not recommended

 Do I need to do anything to my motorcycle prior to taking a Total Control class?